simonlsc/wordleWordList/README.md

 # wordleWordList
-a work list with 5 characters english word
+a word list with 5 characters long english words

 with an editor support regular expression search, this text file word list can become your wordle cheat sheet